Alpha-Drive/universe-windows-envs/vnc-gtav/README.md

 Open a new PowerShell window.

 Run the install script (WARNING: If you play GTAV and have saved games or other settings, this will overwrite them.
-Your settings will be backed up to `~/Documents`)
+Your old settings will be backed up to `~/Documents`)
 ```
 cd $env:UNIVERSE_WINDOWS_ENVS_DIR\vnc-gtav
 python install.py